waseemsalami/project-Big-Data-in-behavioral-science-/README.md

-I extracted the text data of the Reddit posts from various Subreddits (e.g. https://www.reddit.com/r/minimalism/ and https://www.reddit.com/r/vegan/) and finaly I chose two relevant datasets for each group (minimalism\veganism) and deployed a first small-batch of them to Amazon MTurk workers asking them to read the Posts of each datasets and rate to what scale do they think the post tends to be biospheric\egocentric(more about how its measurd in the ipynb files)
+I extracted the text data of the Reddit posts from various Subreddits (e.g. https://www.reddit.com/r/minimalism/ and https://www.reddit.com/r/vegan/) and finaly I chose two relevant datasets for each group (minimalism\veganism) and deployed a first small-batch of them to Amazon MTurk workers asking them to read the Posts of each datasets and rate to what scale do they think the post tends to be biospheric\egocentric(more about how its measured in the ipynb files)
 * we used MTurk's ratings for deciding on the post's label: 2 for Biospheric ,1 for Egocentric and 0 for undecided (which was later converted to binary - 1 for Bio, 0 for Ego).
   So we actually used MTurk's ratings as our labeling and by that we formed our supervised data: